Welcome to Norton's Winter Wonderland

 In 2012, the Norton's Winter Wonderland display opened as scheduled on December 3rd with its last night of operation being December 27th!
 We had a fairly successful running season with us being shut down 8 days due to rain!
 In 2011, we were really lucky being off for only a couple of nights due to rain.
 2010 was just short of a disaster - it seemed as if we were off more than we were on due to lots of rain!

-Last year, our dear friend and neighbor across the street - Troy - had a gorgeous LED tall Christmas tree and along with lots of other pretty decorations.
-The tree went up on December 2nd as well - even HIGHER than last year!
-It looks great!
+In 2012, our dear friend and neighbor across the street - Troy - had a gorgeous LED tall Christmas tree and along with lots of other pretty decorations.
+The tree went up on December 2, 2013 as well - even HIGHER than last year!
+It looked great!
 Troy won the 2011 Burbank holiday decorating contest and was the third place winner for 2012 (he should have received 1st place, but in my opinion, the judges were using some strange criteria in making their selections)!
 Many other homes on the block were nicely decorated as well.
 For 2014, Troy animated the tree - it was synced to music!
 Way to go, Troy!!
 Great job!

 We hope that when you do come to visit the display, that you allow time to park the car and spend some time strolling by the displays.
 There is a lot of detail and animation that will be missed if you just do a drive-by.
 Also - we have webcams set up so you can call your family or friends on your cell phone, give them our website address, and they will be able to see and hear you LIVE as you wish them a Merry Christmas from Burbank!
 Please take a moment to sign our guest log, too!
 We love hearing from our visitors!
 Finally, next to the podium is Santa's mail box for your children to drop off their letters to Santa.
 Santa picks up his mail every night at midnight!